-We have tried to make it as easy as possible for you to find the stamps you are interested in.
-You can click on one of the main headers (Great Britain, Commonwealth, Europe or Rest Of The World) at the top of this page.
+If this is your first visit we have tried to make it as easy as possible for you to find the stamps you are interested in.
+You can start by clicking on one of the main headers (Great Britain, Commonwealth, Europe or Rest Of The World) at the top of this page.
 You are then able to refine your search by clicking on an individual country on the drop-down menu on the right-hand side of the page.